traffiqai/traffiq/setup-auth.md

 npm run db:studio
 ```

-**Note:** The database commands automatically fetch secrets from SST, so you don't need `sst dev` running for basic database operations.
+**Note:** The database commands automatically load environment variables from your `.env` file, so you don't need `sst dev` running for basic database operations.

 ### 4. Start Development